-- Project Budget please complete the Budget template within the application form. - Curriculum Vitaes (CVs) All non-student applicants, including both principal and joint investigators, must include a copy of their most recent CV, which should not exceed four pages in length.
-CVs that exceed this length will be deemed non-compliant. - Academic transcript (student applicants only) Students must attach a PDF copy of their most recent academic transcript. - Supervisor's CV (student applicants only) a PDF copy of the CVs for all supervisors listed in the application must be included.
-Each CV must not exceed four pages in length.
-A single CV that exceed this length will render the application non-compliant. - Co-funding Support Letters for Research, Early Career Research and Postdoctoral Fellowship Grants. - Outstanding Reports from previous or current ABRS grants. - Copy of notification confirming acceptance of PhD thesis for Postdoctoral Fellowship Grants.
+- Project Budget please complete the Budget template within the application form. - Curricula vitarum (CVs) All non-student applicants, including both principal and joint investigators, must include a copy of their most recent CV, which must not exceed 4 pages in length.
+A single CV that exceeds this length will be deemed non-compliant and the application ineligible. - Academic transcript (student applicants only) Students must attach a PDF copy of their most recent academic transcript. - Supervisor's CV (student applicants only) a PDF copy of the CVs for all supervisors listed in the application must be included.
+Each CV must not exceed 4 pages in length.
+A single CV that exceeds this length will render the application non-compliant and ineligible. - Co-funding Support Letters for Research, Early Career Research and Postdoctoral Fellowship Grants. - Outstanding reports from previous or current ABRS grants (see section 4.2). - Copy of notification confirming acceptance of PhD thesis for Postdoctoral Fellowship Grants.